-Perhaps of independent interest, we make use of a decomposition theorem due to Gao and Richter [5].
+Perhaps of independent interest, we make use of a decomposition theorem due to Gao and Richter [6].
 This is, to the best of our knowledge, this decomposition theorem's first use in theoretical computer science.
 We use this theorem to find a spanning subgraph that can be greedily embedded into the Euclidean plane.
 And we believe that this technique can be generally applicable for finding particular types of spanning subgraphs in circuit graphs as needed.

-A Greedy Embedding for Circuit Graphs
+2 A Greedy Embedding for Circuit Graphs

 Circuit graphs are a relaxation of 3-connected planar graphs.
-In this chapter, we prove that all circuit graphs contain a spanning Christmas cactus graph and provide a polynomial time algorithm to find such a spanning subgraph.
+In this section, we prove that all circuit graphs contain a spanning Christmas cactus graph and provide a polynomial time algorithm to find such a spanning subgraph.
 We then construct a greedy embedding into the Euclidean plane for all Christmas cactus graphs.
-This proves a conjecture due to Papadimitriou and Ratajczak that every 3-connected planar graph admits a greedy embedding into the Euclidean plane.
+This proves the Papadimitriou-Ratajczak Conjecture.
 As a corollary, any 3-connected graph that excludes $K{3,3}$ as a minor admits a greedy embedding into the Euclidean plane.